-If you have searched the Publication Scheme and have not found the information you are looking for you can ask for information through the following legislation.
+If you have searched the Publication Scheme and have not found the information you are looking for you can ask for information through the following information access legislation.

-- Freedom of Information Act- Applications for information must be in writing - this includes email.
+- Freedom of Information Act- requests for information must be in writing - this includes email.

-- Environmental Information Request – Applications for information can be in writing or verbally by phone or in person.
+- Environmental Information Regulations – requests for information can be in writing, or verbally by phone or in person.

 In certain circumstances you may be required to pay a fee before the information can be provided.
 For more information please view our fees schedule.

-- the information you would like to access
+- a clear description of the information you would like to access; and

-- the way you would like the information to be sent to you (for example as hard copy, via email, etc.)
+- the format you would like the information to be sent to you (for example as hard copy, via email, etc.)

-You can submit an FOI request via e-mail by using the following e-mail address: email@example.com.
+You can submit an information access request via e-mail by using the following e-mail address: firstname.lastname@example.org.